jousssef1590/joussef1590.github.io/README.md

 Create a dashboard to identify top UK YouTubers in 2024 for marketing campaigns.

 - Key Features:
-	- [Metrics: Subscriber count, total views, total videos, engagement rate.]
+	- Metrics: Subscriber count, total views, total videos, engagement rate.
-	- [Filters: Search by niche, engagement, and subscriber growth.]
+	- Filters: Search by niche, engagement, and subscriber growth.
-	- [Tools: Use YouTube API for data collection and tools like Tableau or Power BI for visualization.]
+	- Tools: Use YouTube API for data collection and tools like Tableau or Power BI for visualization.
-	- [Automation: Regular updates for real-time insights.]
+	- Automation: Regular updates for real-time insights.
-	- [This dashboard will help the marketing team make data-driven decisions and efficiently choose YouTubers for campaigns.]
+	- This dashboard will help the marketing team make data-driven decisions and efficiently choose YouTubers for campaigns.

-## Subheader (Smaller header)
+This dashboard will help the marketing team make data-driven decisions and efficiently choose YouTubers for their campaigns.

+## User story

+As the Head of Marketing,
+I want to use a dashboard that analyzes YouTube channel data in the UK, so that I can identify the top-performing channels based on metrics like subscriber base and average views.

+This will allow me to make more informed decisions about which YouTubers to collaborate with, ensuring that each marketing campaign is as effective as possible.

 ###### Smallest header you can write in Markdown